kavishkabartlett-rgb/Technical-Portfolio/README.md

 - **Input and Output data:** Required data from the user and the expected results
 - **Next Steps:** Features to add that increase performance, runtime, and program ability

 ALl code is extensively commented to ensure readability and optimal clarity.
+All Logisim projects contain an output folder containing pictures of the circuits found in the .circ files

 ## Project Summary
 *Projects are listed by decreasing order of complexity*